 • Retail Banking.
 The Group's retail banking activities consist primarily of mortgages, consumer lending, credit and debit card services, deposits, investments and insurance products.
 The Group's offerings to retail customers are divided into three main further sub-groups: (a) private banking, which serves individuals with liquid assets under management exceeding TL 750,000 through customized service offerings, (b) the affluent segment, which serves individuals with assets under management between TL 100,000 and TL 750,000, offering features such as dedicated relationship managers and a diverse set of banking and non-banking services and benefits and (c) the mass market segment with a wide variety of products and services.
 Retail banking has been one of the principal drivers of the Group's growth during recent years.
-As of December 31, 2014, the Group had approximately 4.9 million retail banking customers (excluding credit card and consumer loans (which comprise personal need loans, overdrafts and auto loans)) of TL 22,453.2 million, representing 45.3% of the Group's performing loans and receivables (representing total gross loans, including financial assets at fair value through profit and loss, minus specific provisions).
+As of December 31, 2015, the Group had approximately 4.9 million retail banking customers (excluding credit card customers) and performing retail loans and receivables (including mortgage, credit card and consumer loans (which comprise personal need loans, overdrafts and auto loans)) of TL 21,629.7 million, representing 38.4% of the Group's performing loans and receivables (representing total gross loans, including financial assets at fair value through profit and loss, minus specific provisions).

 - SME Banking.
 The Bank's SME banking activities consist primarily of revolving credit lines, installment loans, overdrafts, business housing loans and demand deposits.
 As one of the first banks in Turkey to focus on this segment, the Bank started its SME banking operations at the beginning of 2003 to support Turkish small businesses.
 The SME banking segment consists of: (a) Agricultural Banking, (b) SME Banking Small Enterprises, which serves enterprises with annual revenues of up to TL 2 million, and (c) SME Banking Medium Enterprises, which serves enterprises with annual revenues between TL 2 million and TL 20 million.
 In recent years, SME banking has represented an increasingly important part of the Group's overall loan portfolio.
-As of December 31, 2014 the Group's SME banking operations had more than 320,000 active customers and performing loans and receivables of TL 13,587.3 million, representing 27.4% of the Group's performing loans and receivables. - Corporate and Commercial Banking.
+As of December 31, 2015, the Group's SME banking operations had more than 325,000 active customers and performing loans and receivables of TL 17,358.4 million, representing 30.8% of the Group's performing loans and receivables. - Corporate and Commercial Banking.
 The Group's corporate and commercial banking activities primarily consist of traditional and non-cash lending, project and structured finance, trade finance, cash management, corporate syndication, secondary market transactions, deposit taking and certificated debt instruments.
 The corporate and commercial banking segment consists of: (a) corporate banking, which serves large businesses (including multinational corporations), and (b) commercial banking, which serves enterprises with annual revenues between TL 20 million and TL 300 million.
-As of December 31, 2014 the Group's corporate and commercial banking operations had approximately 11,000 customers and performing loans and receivables of TL 13,569.6 million, representing 27.3% of the Group's performing loans and receivables.
+As of December 31, 2015, the Group's corporate and commercial banking operations had approximately 11,000 customers and performing loans and receivables of TL 17,368.6 million, representing 30.8% of the Group's performing loans and receivables.

 The Group also undertakes leasing, factoring, insurance and investment banking activities through its subsidiaries and other affiliates.
-The Bank's registered office is Büyükdere Caddesi, No. 129, Mecidiyeköy 34394, İstanbul, Turkey, telephone number +90-212-318-5155.
+The Bank's registered office is located at Esentepe Mahallesi, Büyükdere Cad., Kristal Kule Binası, No:215, Şişli, İstanbul, Turkey, telephone number +90-212-318-5155.
 Its registration number is 237525.